 Know what you like

-All the things we could be missing just because we don’t actually agree with the majority.
-I like crusty old dive bars that have home cooking and a welcoming attitude, others may complain there are leaks in the ceiling.
-Books, restaurants, hotels, places to visit, jobs, schools, any and every product, etc. In general, sure, following the ratings will have us in a decent direction.
-If everyone likes a product, the chances are you will too; at least that’s the theory.
-Yet, if you happen to be the outlier, then you’ll be left annoyed thinking why the heck did everyone like this so much?!
+Imagine all the things we could be missing just because we don’t actually agree with the majority.
+I like crusty old dive bars that have delicious food and don’t care about the service, others may complain there are leaks in the ceiling and that the server was mean.
+Books, restaurants, hotels, places to visit, jobs, schools, any and every product, have this dilemma: What we like will not always be what the majority likes.
+In general, sure, following the ratings will have us in a decent direction.
+If everyone likes a product, the chances are we will too; at least that’s the theory.
+Yet, if we happen to be the outlier, then we’ll be left annoyed thinking why the heck did everyone like this so much?!
 Or why did everyone hate this so much?!

 Ratings Often = Approval